Olive Trees (Van Gogh series): Artistic style

 Van Gogh's early works were made with dull, gray colors.
 In Paris, he met leading French artists Edgar Degas, Georges Seurat and others who provided illuminating influences on the use of color and technique.
 His work, previously somber and dark, now "blazed with color."
 Indeed, van Gogh's use of color became so dramatic that he was sometimes called an Expressionist.
 But it was southern France that provided an opportunity for him to express his "surging emotions."
 Enlightened by the effects of its sun-drenched countryside, van Gogh reported that above all, his work "promises color".
 This is where he began development of his masterpieces.

 Van Gogh captured the colors and moods of the trees which varied dramatically by daylight and season.
 He began to use the color blue to represent the divine.
 In both The Starry Night and his olive tree paintings, van Gogh used the intense blue of the sky to symbolize the "divine and infinite presence" of Jesus.
 Seeking a "modern artistic language" to represent the divine, he sought a numinous quality in many of his olive tree paintings, such as by bathing olive trees, an emblem for Jesus, in "radiant gold light".

 Van Gogh used the Impressionist concept of broken color to give light to a work, innovatively drawing in color, giving the painting light and form, as he also did in his paintings of plowed fields, mountains, rocks, and heads and figures.
 The series is unified by a more refined approach, without the thick application of paint to which he was more accustomed.
+He considered his olive trees paintings among the best he had made during his year in southern France.